RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

   - Allow policies
   - Deny policies
   - Principal access boundary (PAB) policies

+## Allow Policies
+To grant principals access to resources, use IAM allow policies.

+Allow policies let you grant access to resources in Google Cloud.
+Allow policies are made up of role bindings and metadata.
+Role bindings specify which principals should have a certain role on the resource.

+Allow policies are always attached to a single resource.
+After you attach an allow policy to a resource, the policy is inherited by that resource's descendants.

+To create and apply an allow policy, you identify a resource that accepts allow policies, then use that resource's setIamPolicy method to create the allow policy.
+All principals in the allow policy are granted the specified roles on the resource and all of the resource's descendants.
+Each resource can have only one allow policy attached to it.

+For more information about allow policies, see Understanding allow policies.

 ## Reader Role (roles/reader)
 ## Writer Role (roles/writer)